jahvon/flow/docs/guide/secret.md

 flow secret view KEY # View the value of a specific secret
 ```

 By default, those commands will not display the secret values.
-You will need to provide the `--plainText` flag to view
+You will need to provide the `--plaintext` flag to view
 the values.

 ## Removing Secrets